 Design Project 3 entails the understanding of the individual modules of the semester towards a conclusive project that demands the learners to undertake the task of providing design solutions within the domain of an IoT product.
-This project will help bridge the understandings of physicality of form and user interaction and hence, deliver a holistic understanding of an object and its behavior with users.
-It would make the learners understand the nuances of IoT systems in terms of its physical touchpoints and its digital neural network(s).
+This project will help bridge the understandings of the physicality of form and user interaction and hence, deliver a holistic understanding of an object and its behaviour with users.
+It would make the learners understand the nuances of IoT systems in terms of their physical touchpoints and their digital neural network(s).

-- Learning to plan a project with regards to context, possibilities and design thinking. - Exploration based understanding of the subject of product design and user behavior and its application through IoT products. - Understanding research, analysis and ideation/iteration based methodologies with regards to IoT in context of products such as appliances, home assistants etc. - Ability to present and document the entire process/individual process for further learning and referencing - Analysis and peer discussion based understanding of the concepts of IoT.
+- Learning to plan a project with regards to context, possibilities and design thinking. - Exploration based understanding of the subject of product design and user behaviour and its application through IoT products. - Understanding research, analysis and ideation/iteration-based methodologies with regards to IoT in the context of products such as appliances, home assistants etc. - Ability to present and document the entire process/individual process for further learning and referencing - Analysis and peer discussion-based understanding of the concepts of IoT.

 S. No Components Weightage

 1 Communication/Presentation

 2 Skills

 3 Process and management

 4 Application of concepts

 5 Understanding & clarity of concepts

 6 Attitude towards learning

 7 Levels of improvement

 8 Levels of thinking & Reflection

 9 Overall output 20%

 10 Innovation & creativity 10%

 11 Research & analysis 10%

 12 Class participation 10%

 13 Teamwork 10%

 14 Observation and perception

 15 Jury 40%

 Total 100%

 - 1. Speculative Everything: Design, Fiction, and Social Dreaming (The MIT Press) by Anthony Dunne and Fiona Raby - 2.
-Discursive Design: Critical, Speculative, and Alternative Things (Design Thinking, Design Theory) by Bruce M. Tharp and Stephanie M. Tharp - 3.
-Internet of Things for Architects: Architecting IoT solutions by implementing sensors, communication infrastructure, edge computing, analytics, and security by Perry Lea
+Discursive Design: Critical, Speculative, and Alternative Things (Design Thinking, Design Theory) by Bruce M. Tharp and Stephanie M. Tharp